Juniors in Training

 How long does the Program last for?

-The JT’s program is for one year.
-Students in Year 8 in 2019 will have the option to continue the program in 2020 when they are in Year 9.
+The JTs program runs for 1 year over terms 2 and 3.
+Students who complete the program when they are in Year 8 have the option to continue the program when they are in Year 9.

 Do I have to take part in all parts of the program?

-Yes, all students are expected to take part in all parts of the program, including attending the once-a-term JT nights and the JT’s camp in December.
+Yes, all students are expected to take part in all parts of the program, including attending the once-a-term JT nights.

 Who will be the mentors?